diepvantien/TikTok-Original-Video-Downloader/README.md

    - Or click **Copy All Links** to copy all links to your clipboard
    - The exported links include instructions and proper HTTP headers for downloading

+### Method 2: Using the JavaScript Console

+If you prefer not to install the extension or need a quick download, you can use the standalone script directly in your browser's console:

+1. **Navigate to a TikTok Profile**
+   - Open any TikTok profile page (e.g., `https://www.tiktok.com/@username`)

+2. **Open the Browser Console**
+   - Press `F12` or right-click anywhere on the page and select "Inspect"
+   - Navigate to the "Console" tab

+3. **Run the Script**
+   - Copy the entire script from [tiktok_original_downloader.js](https://github.com/diepvantien/TikTok-Original-Video-Downloader/blob/main/tiktok_original_downloader.js)
+   - Paste it into the console and press Enter

+4. **Use the Tool**
+   - The tool interface will appear in the top-right corner of the TikTok page
+   - The auto-scrolling process will start automatically to find videos
+   - Use the same controls as the extension to download or copy links

+> **Note**: Using the script via console provides exactly the same functionality as the extension, but doesn't require installation.
+This method is perfect for one-time uses or testing.

 ---

 ## Downloading with IDM